 The next opportunity to run for our board will be in the 2024 general election.
 Look for more information on that process when we get closer to the election cycle.
 Please let your networks know!

 Upcoming EMSWCD Board and Committee Meetings

-The East Multnomah Soil and Water Conservation District (EMSWCD), serving all of Multnomah County east of the Willamette River, has scheduled Board and Committee meetings for the months of August through December 2022.
+The East Multnomah Soil and Water Conservation District (EMSWCD), serving all of Multnomah County east of the Willamette River, has scheduled Board and Committee meetings for the months of September 2023 through July 2024.

 Visit this page to see a calendar of upcoming meetings.

 Grants supporting local efforts help us meet our mission and tackle some of today’s most pressing challenges.
 We’re investing $1,050,000 million into efforts led by non-profits and community-based organizations addressing key issues such as access to land, warming waterways, and the lack of trees in low-income and historically red-lined neighborhoods.

 See the list of PIC 2023 grantees here.

 In May our Board of Directors approved funding for 24 grant proposals recommended by our 13-member Grant Review Committee for sustainable agriculture and community gardens, habitat restoration, water quality improvements, and job opportunities for youth in the green workforce.
 Organizations are addressing community disparities and advancing equity by creating benefits for underserved communities through project design, partnerships, and organizational practices.